Fiserv/tenant-onboarding/README.md

 ## Using the config file

-Tenant-Onboarding-Form.yaml holds information that will be used when creating the repo, when creating tenant.json, and the db scripts.
+Tenant-Onboarding-Form.yaml holds information that will be used when creating the repo, when updating tenant.json, and the db scripts.

+### tenant.json
+The tenant.json file, that is updated to include values corresponding to the tenant being onboarded, is in the `tenant-onboarding` repo.
+The updated tenant.json is pushed to the tenant's repo created by this program.
+Therefore, the tenant.json in the `tenant-onboarding` repo must be kept in sync with the tenant.json (`develop` branch) in the `sample-tenant-repo` (the template repo for the tenant's repo created by this program).

 ## Logs